How can we help?

 1991

-Papers based on the research were presented at international conferences including the 6th Family Business Network (FBN) Conference held in Spain where it won the best research paper award.
+In 1992, Bond University researchers, Professor Ken Moores AM and Dr. Joseph Mula received a research grant to undertake the first major study into Family-Owned Business in Australia.
+Papers based on the research were presented at international conferences including the 6th Family Business Network (‘FBN’) Conference held in Spain, where it was awarded ‘best research paper’.

 1994